slimphp/Slim/docs/routing-options.markdown

 In this example, an HTTP OPTIONS request for “/books/1” will invoke the associated callback function.

 The first argument of the `options()` application instance method is the resource URI.
-The second argument is anything that returns `true` for `is_callable()`.
+The last argument is anything that returns `true` for `is_callable()`.
 I encourage you to use PHP >= 5.3 so you may take advantage of anonymous functions.

 ## Method Override ##